oracle/oracle-database-operator/docs/rac/provisioning/prerequisites_oracle_rac_db.md

 # Prerequisites for using Oracle RAC Database Controller
-Prepare your Kubernetes environment and nodes to deploy Oracle Real Application Clusters (RAC) using the Oracle RAC Database Controller and Oracle Database Operator.
+Prepare your Kubernetes environment and nodes to deploy Oracle Real Application Clusters (Oracle RAC) using the Oracle RAC Database Controller and Oracle Database Operator.

 * [Mandatory roles and privileges requirements for Oracle RAC Database Controller](#mandatory-roles-and-privileges-requirements-for-oracle-rac-database-controller)
 * [Kubernetes Cluster: Oracle Cloud Native Environment (OCNE)](#kubernetes-cluster-oracle-cloud-native-environment-ocne)